miyang0628/seller-level-cost-optimal-acs/README.md

 Seller structure is **simulated**, not observed: public data linking multiple stores to one owner are not available.
-Cost parameters (`ρ`, FN/FP asymmetry) are **illustrative**, swept over ranges rather than calibrated to a specific institution.
+Cost parameters (`ρ`, FN/FP asymmetry) and the emerging-vs-developed **market contrast** are **illustrative** — swept or hand-set rather than calibrated to a specific institution or estimated from market data.
+The between-store term is a **diagnostic** marker, not an incremental predictor of misassignment over observed seller structure, and the FN/FP direction rests on a **classification-difficulty proxy** for segment risk (validated for direction, not magnitude).
 The SCS–misassignment relationship is a simulation product; its external validity against realised credit outcomes is left to future work.

 ---